Ernie Konnyu: Defeat

-Business and retirement
+Business and later campaigns

 Konnyu resumed his business career in 1989 investing in a printing business then in 1998 in a tax consulting service.
 After 22 years he sold his business and retired in 2011.
 He and his wife of 57 years reside in San Jose, California, and stay active with local, state and national professional, charity and political groups.

+Later campaigns

 He ran unsuccessfully for Santa Clara County Assessor in 1994, losing the nonpartisan race to Democrat Larry Stone, who received 181,406 votes (52.51%) to Konnyu's 164,045 (47.49%).
 In 2004, he won the Republican primary for California's 24th State Assembly district but lost the general election to Democratic incumbent Rebecca Cohn by 94,152 votes (59.42%) to 55,956 (35.32%).
 He ran brief and abortive campaigns to challenge Democratic Lieutenant Governor Gavin Newsom in 2014, to succeed retiring Democratic U.S. Senator Barbara Boxer in 2016, against Democratic U.S. Senator Dianne Feinstein in 2018 and against Democratic Congresswoman Katie Porter in 2020.